Touchdown: Description

 A touchdown is worth six points.
 The scoring team is also awarded the opportunity for an extra point or a two-point conversion.
 Afterwards, the team that scored the touchdown kicks off to the opposing team, if there is any time left in the half.
 In most codes, a conversion is not attempted if the touchdown ended the game and the conversion cannot affect the outcome.

+Official Pete Morelli signals a touchdown by raising both arms above his head during an NFL game in 2006.

 The officials' hand signal for a touchdown is both arms extended vertically above the head, with palms facing inward—the same signal used for a field goal or conversion.

 Unlike a try scored in rugby, and contrary to the event's name, the ball does not need to touch the ground when the player and the ball are inside the end zone.
 The term touchdown is a holdover from gridiron's early days when the ball was required to be touched to the ground as in rugby, as rugby and gridiron were still extremely similar sports at this point.
 This rule was changed to the modern-day iteration in 1889.